cong-yi/DMM/README.md

 ```

 ## Pre-trained model
-You can download the pre-trained models from [drive](https://drive.google.com/file/d/1H79mOPZMyIWu4V8uugdMDbaf5gPvzWmV/view?usp=sharing) and put it under the subfolder `examples`.
+You can download the pre-trained models from [drive](https://drive.google.com/file/d/1nNyTdI59nUhmuoaT0YYG5CP1QsERJSUH/view?usp=share_link) and put it under the subfolder `examples/upper_dmm`.

 ## Evaluate the network
 To generate the reference shapes: